-- 76. When reporting its policies, actions and targets related to the engagement with indigenous peoples, including through the tailings facility lifecycle according to ESRS S3-1, S3-4, S3-5, the undertaking shall specify whether and how they address: - (a) engagement with indigenous peoples in building knowledge and in decisions that may have a bearing on public safety;
+- 77. When reporting its policies, actions and targets related to the engagement with indigenous peoples, including through the tailings facility lifecycle according to ESRS S3-1, S3-4, S3-5, the undertaking shall specify whether and how they address: - (a) engagement with indigenous peoples in building knowledge and in decisions that may have a bearing on public safety; - (b) land and resources rights: - i. recognition of legitimate tenure rights holders when acquiring, leasing or making other arrangements to use, or restrict the use of land, including involuntary resettlement, - process for establishing compensation for loss of assets other assistance to improve or restore standards of living or livelihoods; - iii. use of the land after the closure of the business site; - (c) respecting and protecting environmental and human rights defenders;

-&lt;sup>3 ESRS S1 Own Workforce includes employees and non-employees (individual contractors supplying labour to the undertaking, and people provided by undertakings primarily engaged in 'employment activities' (NACE Code N78).
+3 ESRS S1 Own Workforce includes employees and non-employees (individual contractors supplying labour to the undertaking, and people provided by undertakings primarily engaged in 'employment activities' (NACE Code N78).
 Workers not in scope of Own Workforce are considered workers in the value chain (and are defined as individuals performing work in the value chain of the undertaking, regardless of the existence or nature of any contractual relationship with the undertaking).